justinamiller/DotNet-Coding-Guidelines/README.md

 Visual Studio code editor already provides helpful tooltips to determine object types.
 In general, you want to avoid type indicators in the identifier.

-### Tip #34

-✋ Do not use an "Enum" suffix in enum type names and do not use plural form names for enums.
+### Do not use an "Enum" suffix in enum type names and do not use plural form names for enums.

 The following is an example for defining an enum: